What To Do If Santander Have Refused Your Mortgage

 A history of gambling

-Like many high street banks, Santander are cautious of mortgage applicants with a history of gambling.
+Like many high-street banks, Santander is cautious of mortgage applicants with a history of gambling.
 Their criteria state that applicants who take part in “frequent and recurring gambling transactions” won’t be considered for a mortgage.
-If you gamble regularly or are a professional gambler there are other specialist lenders available who will still consider your application.

 Valuation Problems

-Whilst Santander doesn’t impose a minimum property value (unlike most other major mortgage lenders), it could still decide to decline your application or revise it’s mortgage offer if the valuation report recommends the purchase price is above the property’s true value.
+Whilst Santander doesn’t impose a minimum property value (unlike most other major mortgage lenders), it could still decide to decline your application or revise its mortgage offer if the valuation report recommends the purchase price is above the property’s true value.

 Affordability

-If you’ve only recently become self-employed it can be tricky to get a mortgage with Santander if you only have one year’s trading history.
+If you’ve only recently become self-employed, it can be tricky to get a mortgage with Santander if you have only one year’s trading history.
 A minimum of two years is typically required for a mortgage with this lender.
 Professional landlords using rental income as their primary source of earnings will also not be accepted.

 Other reasons

-There are a host of other reasons why Santander might decline your mortgage application, these include:
+There are a host of other reasons why Santander might decline your mortgage application; these include:

 Whatever the reason you were declined, we can match you with a broker who specialises in solving that issue and has a track record of helping customers overcome it.